 Julie Ulrich serves as the Director of Urban Conservation for The Nature Conservancy in Philadelphia, overseeing a new initiative that researches, designs, and implements nature-based solutions for cities.
 She has extensive experience in sustainable planning and design and has worked at the intersection of urbanism, ecology and the public for over 15 years.

 Brian Wade has three degrees in Science and Engineering and has been an amateur wildlife photographer for 25 years.
 Since 2000, he has been coordinator of “Set in Philadelphia’ – the Greater Philadelphia Film Office’s annual screenplay competition and has moderated industry panels, taught screenwriting at the University of the Arts and has served on juries for competitions and film festivals.
-He does not believe in climate silence and will be participating the Philly Science March this weekend and the People’s Climate March in DC the following weekend.
+He does not believe in climate silence and is a strong advocate of the environment.